Showing all 5 results

-It’s also always a good idea to look for ice skate bags that have full zip pouches that come almost completely off and almost completely open, especially if these separate ice skate compartments are part of a larger bag.
-As mentioned above, it is better if you have an opportunity to pop your skates right out of your bag without any difficulty and these full zip pouches will make that possible.
+It’s also always a good idea to look for ice skate bags that have full zip pouches that come almost entirely off and almost entirely open, especially if these separate ice skate compartments are part of a larger bag.
+As mentioned above, it is better if you have an opportunity to pop your skates right out of your pocket without any difficulty and these full-zip pouches will make that possible.

 Thirdly, you are probably interested in purchasing ice skating bags that offer waterproof material and ripstop material around the skates themselves.

-Obviously, it’s always a good idea to purchase ice skating bags made completely out of these kinds of material but if you don’t have the opportunity to do that you’ll certainly have to be sure that the pouches that contain your skates are going to contain any extra ice that may have melted inside the pouch so that other things do not get ruined.
+It’s always a good idea to purchase ice skating bags made entirely out of these kinds of material.
+If you don’t have the opportunity to do that you’ll undoubtedly have to be sure that the pouches that contain your skates are going to provide any extra ice that may have melted inside the bag so that other things do not get ruined.

 The ripstop material is pretty self-explanatory, and almost every single one of the top flight skate bags available on the market today are made out of this technical material.

-Even still, it’s worth investigating whether or not your ice skating bag includes these features and materials – and it’s always worthwhile to invest a little bit of extra money to find and ice-skating bag that does.
+Even still, it’s worth investigating whether or not your ice skating bag includes these features and materials – and it’s always worthwhile to invest a little bit of extra money in finding and ice-skating bag that does.

 Finally, but certainly not least importantly, you should always try and find ice skating bag options that aren’t just for your skates alone.

 Figure skaters, hockey players, and anyone else who is going to get on ice – outside of those who jump on a public rink only once a year and rent their skates – are going to bring other stuff to the rink, and your bag is the perfect way to do so.